Low-Prep, Standards-Based Resources for Upper Elementary

 Digital Resources Open Up a World of Learning

-It’s essential that students understand how to conduct research using primary and secondary sources.
+It’s essential that students understand how to conduct research using primary sources.
 However, the prospect of opening up dusty old books will probably not appeal to anyone living on our digital-everything planet.
 Fortunately, many research sites provide interactive elements that will engage even the most tuned-out learners.
 Here’s your guide to the best sites for finding authentic primary sources and trusted secondary sources online!

 RESEARCH primary and secondary sources (2)